Moscow pledges 'full protection' to any areas annexed by Russia

 There was no immediate response from Ukraine.

 Putin's mobilisation drive has stirred unrest in Russia.
-More than 2,000 people have been detained across the country for protesting against the draft, including 798 people in 33 towns on Saturday, according to independent monitoring group OVD-Info.
+More than 2,000 people have been detained across the country for protesting against the draft, according to independent monitoring group OVD-Info.

-When asked on Saturday why so many Russians were leaving the country, Lavrov pointed to the right of freedom of movement.